pivovarit/parallel-collectors/README.md

 Parallel Collectors are unopinionated by design so it's up to their users to use them responsibly, which involves things like:
 - proper configuration of a provided `Executor` and its lifecycle management
 - choosing the right parallelism level
+- making sure that the tool is applied in the right context

 Make sure to read API documentation before using these in production.

+## A Few Words of Caution

+Even if this tool makes it easy to parallelize things, it doesn't always mean that you should, it comes with a price.
+Threads are expensive to create and switch between.

+Often, this library will turn out to be a wrong tool for the job, it's important to follow up on the root cause and double-check if parallelism is the right choice.

+**It often turns out that the root cause can be addressed, for example, by using a simple JOIN statement, reorganizing your data... or even just by using a different API method.**

 ## Basic API